Stellar-like Galactic center excess challenges particle dark matter: Discussion and Conclusions

 Our constraints are also highly competitive with limits from other messengers and wavelengths: Antiprotons offer a clean way to constrain DM signals with high-precision AMS-02 data.
 In Fig.~\ref{fig:results_sigmav_nfw}, we report a comparison with antiproton upper limits obtained by using a similar contracted profile~\cite{Calore:2022stf} (gray dotted line).
 We note that the results of \cite{Calore:2022stf} for the standard NFW profile are very similar to the one reported in Fig.~\ref{fig:results_sigmav_nfw}, as the local antiproton flux is not as sensitive as the inner Galaxy gamma rays to the inner DM profile.
 With respect to the constraints obtained using the contracted NFW126 profile, for masses lower than 200~GeV our results are found to be at least a factor of five more constraining, reaching more than one order of magnitude at 10~GeV and at 100~GeV.
 For masses higher than 300~GeV antiprotons are found to be more constraining.
 This is expected, as our analysis considers only gamma rays of a few GeV of energy, while the analysis of \cite{Calore:2022stf} exploits $\bar{p}$ measured up to hundreds of GeV.
 Moreover, our limits below $\sim$ 100 GeV and for the $\gamma=1.26$ halo profile are comparable with radio bounds on the DM synchrotron emission from the analysis of ASKAP continuum image of the Large Magellanic Cloud~\cite{Regis:2021glv}, which, on their side, suffer from uncertainties related to cosmic-ray propagation in the system and magnetic field configuration.

-While indirect detection limits are typically agnostic about the specific particle physics model, we have also compared them with expectations from high-priority WIMP targets, such as minimal Higgsino DM.
+While indirect detection limits are typically agnostic about the specific particle physics model, we have also compared them with expectations from high-priority WIMP targets, such as minimal Higgsino DM (but see also the models explored in e.g. \cite{Baumgart:2025dov,Aghaie:2025iyn,Safdi:2025sfs}).
 In this case, we are less constraining than a previously dedicated \fermi-LAT data analysis, explicitly targeting this model~\cite{Dessert:2022evk}.
 Indeed, we recall that our upper limits are set by a tiny energy band outside the interesting (and most sizable) part of the Higgsino spectrum.
 Analogously, our methodology is general enough to be easily re-adaptable to different DM spectral shapes or masses, and can therefore test broad classes of DM particle models.

 Our work remains confined to testing the ``standard'' spherically symmetric DM profile and their possible degeneracies with the stellar bulge.
 However, our methodology can be adapted to include non-spherical DM profile and to re-assess the evidence of DM in the presence of significant asymmetries in its morphology, as recently suggested~\cite{Muru:2025vpz}.